-- Submit a completed application, which is generally submitted online through the JST admission site, at <https://slate.scu.edu/apply/>. - Pay the non-refundable application fee as posted.
-(For International Applicants the fee is waived.) - Submit a statement of purpose designating the intended field of concentration and stating reasons for choosing the program as well as how the STD will support subsequent career plans. - An official transcript documenting an earned Licentiate in Sacred Scripture (SSL) or Licentiate in Sacred Theology (STL).
-Note: the SSL or STL with a Grade Point Average not less than 3.7 is a prerequisite for admission. - Arrange for two letters of recommendation, preferably from a recent professor or instructor, which letters the applicant's academic qualifications for the STD. - Evidence of proficiency in (1) Latin; (2) one modern language (other than the students' first language) which is suitable for theological research in the intended area of study; and (3) for Biblical Studies applicants, one Biblical language.
+- Submit a completed application, which is generally submitted online through the JST admission site, at <https://slate.scu.edu/apply/>. - Submit a statement of purpose designating the intended field of concentration and stating reasons for choosing the program as well as how the STD will support subsequent career plans. - An official transcript documenting an earned Licentiate in Sacred Scripture (SSL) or Licentiate in Sacred Theology (STL).
+Note: the SSL or STL with a Grade Point Average not less than 3.7 is a prerequisite for admission. - Arrange for two letters of recommendation, preferably from a recent professor or instructor, which address the applicant's academic qualifications for the STD. - Evidence of proficiency in (1) Latin; (2) one modern language (other than the students' first language) which is suitable for theological research in the intended area of study; and (3) for Biblical Studies applicants, one Biblical language.
 A transcript documenting coursework or a language translation exam is generally sufficient. - Submit one major research paper from the SSL or STL Program, which demonstrates the applicant's research and writing abilities. - Students whose first language is not English must submit TOEFL (Test of English as a Foreign Language) scores, including scores for the reading, writing, and speaking portions of the examination.
 Applicants who have successfully completed a degree program where English is the medium of instruction may petition for a waiver of the TOEFL exam.